-Washington, D.C.
-20549 FORM 10-K - OF THE S PORT PURSUANT TO SECT SECURITIES EXCHANGE A e fiscal year ended September ACT OF 1934 or EPORT PURSUANT TO SE ECURITIES EXCHANGE A Con nmission File Number: 001 -36605 ANSPORTATION name of registrant as specified in i FLORIDA (State or other jurisdiction of incorporation or organization) 47-2482414 (I.R.S.
-Employer Identification No.) 200 W. Forsyth St., 7 th Floor, Jacksony (Address of principal executive office 32202 (Zip Code) (904) 396-5733 Securities regi Title of each class Common Stock \$.10 par valu 12(b) of the Act: Name of each exchange on which registered NASDAQ Securities register red pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is Act.
-Yes [] No [X] a well-known seasoned is: suer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is Act.
-Yes [] No [X] not required to file reports pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934 during th e preceding 12 months (or quired to be filed by Section 13 or 15(d) of the for such shorter period that the registrant was such filing requirements for the past 90 lly and posted on its corporate Web site, if any, to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [X] No []
+Washington n, D.C.
+20549 FORM М 10-К OF THE SECURITIES I ANT TO SECTION 13 OR 15(d) EXCHANGE ACT OF 1934 ded September 30, 2017. or UANT TO SECTION 13 OR 15(d) EXCHANGE ACT OF 1934 Commission File Number: 001-36605 TATION HOLDING, INC. It as specified in its charter) FLORIDA (State or other jurisdiction of incorporation or organization) 47-2482414 (I.R.S.
+Employer Identification No.) 200 W. Forsyth St., 7 th Floor, Jacksonville, Florida (Address of principal executive offices) 32202 (Zip Code) (904) 3 396-5733 Securities registered pursua Title of each class Common Stock \$.10 par value nnt to Section 12(b) of the Act: Name of each exchange on which registered NASDAQ Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known Act.
+Yes [] No [X] n seasoned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to Act.
+Yes [] No [X] o file reports pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934 during the preceding 12 d all reports required to be filed by Section 13 or 15(d) of the 2 months (or for such shorter period that the registrant was subject to such filing requirements for the past 90 every Interactive Data File required to be submitted and po ed electronically and posted on its corporate Web site, if any, sted pursuant to Rule 405 of Regulation S-T (§232.405 of this ter period that the registrant was required to submit and post such files).
+Yes [X] No [\]

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. []
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [ ]

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [X] Smaller reporting company []
+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [X] Smaller reporting company [] Emerging growth company [ ]